 Jesus was the most radical person ever in history.
 His message of hope and truth is increasingly radical in today’s society.
 Yet in our usual Christian-ness, while the world listens to increasingly varied, cutting edge and creative music, the church languishes in one or two genres of music.
 It’s fine to stay there but we need to outreach musically too!

 You see, when I look at the life of Jesus, Paul, John the Baptist, Elijah, I see a gospel being proclaimed that is radical, exciting, cutting edge, edgy, fascinating, awesome.
 Yet church music seems designed to put people to sleep.
 It’s about as un-radical as you can get and doesn’t necessarily lead people on to ‘forcefully advance the gospel’ (Matthew 11.12) but rather timidly offer it.

-After a time of worship music in our youth service, a young person came up to me and pleaded, 'please can we have something a bit more radical, something different.'
+After a time of worship music in our youth service, a young person came up to me and pleaded, ‘please can we have something a bit more radical, something different.’
 Other young people have left our church because of the music.
 Before you criticise them, we have worked with them to explain what worship should be.
 But they are longing for something passionate, real, something they like and listen to, that engages with them.
 And church worship music is too often not providing this.
-And especially not for guys.

 We need more churches worshipping musically through hip hop, rap, r&b, punk, hard rock, rapcore, metal, dance music.